News and Announcements

-Peter Colin ’17 will travel to Washington, DC, on April 17 to present on the “State Initiatives” panel at the "Meet in the Middle: Expanded Learning Summit" co-hosted by Citizen Schools, a national nonprofit organization that partners with middle schools to expand the learning day for children in low-income communities.
-Colin will provide an overview of a report completed for Citizen Schools by Northeastern University School of Law first-year students in the Legal Skills in Social Context (LSSC) Social Justice Program.
+Peter Colin ’17 traveled to Washington, DC, to present on the “State Initiatives” panel at the "Meet in the Middle: Expanded Learning Summit" co-hosted by Citizen Schools, a national nonprofit organization that partners with middle schools to expand the learning day for children in low-income communities.
+Colin provided an overview of a report completed for Citizen Schools by Northeastern University School of Law first-year students in the Legal Skills in Social Context (LSSC) Social Justice Program.

 Northeastern Study: Not Enough Spots In Massachusetts Vocational Schools

 Listen now!
 Professor Peter Enrich talks to WBUR’s “Radio Boston” about the findings of a recent survey on Massachusetts vocational and technical high schools.
 The study was conducted by first-year students participating in the LSSC Social Justice Program.